Skip to main content

 I am an educator, researcher, editor and organiser whose work engages with gender, power, violence, decolonisation, creativity and everyday life.
 My academic interests span three areas: gender and sexuality in Palestine/Israel; decolonial and anticolonial feminist pedagogies; and ecology.

 I joined the Institute as a Lecturer in Gender Studies in 2016, focusing on gender in the Middle East.
 My academic research in this area explores how gender and sexuality shape – and are shaped by – political participation and mobilisation, conflict and political violence, and political emotions, primarily in the context of Palestine/Israel.
 I am particularly interested in micro-politics, or the politics of everyday life, and psycho-social dynamics.
 These themes are reflected in my first book project, Sustaining Conflict: Apathy and Domination in Israel-Palestine (2016, University of California Press), which was awarded the 2017 Feminist and Women's Studies Association (UK & Ireland) Book Prize.
+They also shape the collection of conversations in Palestine in a World on Fire (2024, Haymarket Books), edited with Ilan Pappé.

 As an ethnographer I work with feminist research methods, as well as feminist, queer and gender theory more broadly.
 My research and teaching emphasise creative methods, from visual ethnography and digital storytelling to participatory action research.
 I continue to develop this approach through collaboration on decolonial and anticolonial feminist pedagogies.
 Since 2017, I have worked closely with students and comrades to challenge what ‘counts’ as knowledge, insisting on the significance of aesthetic and embodied expression – as ways of knowing that reach and move people.
-Examples of our praxis can be seen in my most recent publications ‘Toward a Liberation Pedagogy’ (in Kohl: a Journal for Body and Gender Research, special issue on 'Anticolonial Feminist Imaginaries') and ‘Steps toward a decolonial feminist ecology’ (forthcoming in Creative Ruptions for Emergent Educational Futures, Palgrave Macmillan).
+Examples of our praxis can be seen in my most recent publications ‘Toward a Liberation Pedagogy’ (in Kohl: a Journal for Body and Gender Research, special issue on 'Anticolonial Feminist Imaginaries') and ‘Steps toward a decolonial feminist ecology’ (in Creative Ruptions for Emergent Educational Futures, Palgrave Macmillan).

 Biography: